Pulmonary fibrosis: Treatment

-The immune system is felt to play a central role in the development of many forms of pulmonary fibrosis.
-The goal of treatment with immune suppressive agents such as corticosteroids is to decrease lung inflammation and subsequent scarring.
-Responses to treatment are variable.
-Those whose conditions improve with immune suppressive treatment probably do not have idiopathic pulmonary fibrosis, for idiopathic pulmonary fibrosis has no significant treatment or cure.
+The immune system is thought to play a central role in the development of many forms of pulmonary fibrosis.
+The goal of treatment with immunosuppressive agents such as corticosteroids is to decrease lung inflammation and subsequent scarring.
+Responses to treatment vary.
+Those whose conditions improve with immunosuppressive treatment probably do not have idiopathic pulmonary fibrosis, for idiopathic pulmonary fibrosis has no significant treatment or cure.